Menu

 Are you finding that you just can’t seem to begin writing those important product descriptions or social media posts?

-If you’re not familiar with freewriting, it’s a simple exercise that consists of continuous writing that’s timed.
+If you’re unfamiliar with freewriting, it’s a simple exercise consisting of timed continuous writing.
 And when you do it, there isn’t any oversight, rules, or feedback.
 It’s just you and the words that flow out of you.

 This means that there’s no need to worry about your grammar.
 You also don’t need to stress out if you end up getting off-topic.
 Because the topic can go in any direction you’d like.